Focus

 In summation, the posts on this site explore different ways in which so-called "New Testament Backgrounds" might be woven together more cohesively with the stories contained in the New Testament, first as literature for contextual interpretation, and then as material worth investigating historically.

 Anon then...
-I often sign off with these words to reflect that our studies are always ongoing, just like time itself.
-The last word on everything will be God's and until then we press on.
-"Anon" is also my homage to LSU's Don Moore, who taught Shakespeare with one eye on aspects of stage production.
-In Don's favorite anecdote from his own theater experience, an actor missed their cue to come onstage, which froze the whole cast (because "you can't ad lib Shakespeare") until Don said, "Anon my Lord!" and rushed offstage to find the straggler.
-Thus, "Anon" reminds me not only to be patient about what comes next but also what Don taught me about understanding Shakespeare.
-He taught me that texts about people in action convey far more meaning when we can first properly infer the situational context of the characters in the story.
+I sign off with these words to reflect that our studies remain ongoing until God takes the last word, but "Anon" is also my homage to LSU's Don Moore, who taught Shakespeare with one eye on aspects of stage production.
+In one personal anecdote, Don said an actor missed their cue to come onstage, which briefly froze the whole cast ("you can't ad lib Shakespeare") until Don exclaimed, "Anon my Lord!" and rushed offstage to find the straggler.
+Thus, "Anon" further reminds me that texts about people in action convey far more meaning when we can first properly infer the situational context of the characters in the story.

-As much as anything, that sums up what I'm doing here.
+As much as anything, that sums up what I'm trying to do here.

 I do hope you'll enjoy reading.